The 5 Python Skills You Need Before You Study Machine Learning

 Scikit-Learn Uses a Lot of Numpy

-It's important to point out here that scikit-learn uses Numpy quite a bit.
+It's important to point out here that scikit-learn uses a lot of Numpy.

 Many scikit-learn functions also produce Numpy arrays as outputs.

-If you're doing machine learning in Python with scikit-learn, you really need to understand what Numpy arrays are.
-And you need to be able to work with them in order to properly use the tools of scikit-learn.
+Therefore, if you're doing machine learning in Python with scikit-learn, you need to understand what Numpy arrays are.
+You also need to be able to work with arrays in order to properly use the tools of scikit-learn.
+Numpy is extremely important for Python ML.

 Seaborn